crossjam/mpr/content/new_coat_of_paint.md

 For the first time ever intentionally, I rethemed one of my blogs.
 [New Media Hack][1] got a new theme only because I had to apply something during the transfer to WordPress.
-[Mass Programming Resistance][2] hadn't had a style change from its inception.
+[Mass Programming Resistance][2] hadn’t had a style change from its inception.
 Now it does.

 The theme is pretty minimal.
 I [forked][3] a repository from [Giulio